NERC Gives More Discos Nod to Procure Third-party Meters - THISDAYLIVE

-The Nigerian Electricity Regulatory Commission (NERC) Friday disclosed that it has given two more electricity distribution companies (Discos) in Nigeria’s power sector the nod to engage third-party contractors to install meters for consumers under their networks.
+The Nigerian Electricity Regulatory Commission (NERC) yesterday disclosed that it had given two more electricity distribution companies (Discos) in Nigeria’s power sector the nod to engage third-party contractors to install meters for consumers under their networks.

-Last week, the commission approved the choices of Abuja and Jos Discos to engage third-party meter vendors under the Meter Asset Providers (MAPs) framework it recently initiated to close up the existing metering gap in the power sector as well as the prevalent incidence of estimated bills which often put Discos and consumers at loggerheads.
+Last week, the commission approved the requests of Abuja and Jos Discos to engage third-party meter vendors under the Meter Asset Providers (MAPs) framework it recently initiated to close up the existing metering gap in the power sector, as well as the prevalent incidence of estimated bills which often put Discos and consumers at loggerheads.

-According to the statement, the approved MAPs are Mojec International Limited, Consolidated Infrastructure Group Ltd, and New Hamshire Capital Ltd, which were successful in the procurements conducted by Ikeja Disco, while Benin Disco selected FLT Energy System Ltd, G-Unit Engineering Ltd, Inlaks Power Solution Ltd, Sabrud Consortium Nigeria Ltd, and Turbo Energy Ltd, during its MAP procurement.
+According to the statement, the approved MAPs are Mojec International Limited; Consolidated Infrastructure Group Ltd; New Hamshire Capital Ltd which were successful in the procurements conducted by Ikeja Disco, while Benin Disco selected FLT Energy System Ltd; G-Unit Engineering Ltd; Inlaks Power Solution Ltd; Sabrud Consortium Nigeria Ltd; and Turbo Energy Ltd, during its MAP procurement.

 As regards the payment process, NERC said: “MAPs shall charge an upfront amount of N36,991.50 for single phase meters and N67,055.85 for three phase meters respectively.
 These costs of meters are inclusive of supply, installation, maintenance and replacement of meters over its technical life.